-- Click on ‘Forwarding’ then setup your forwarding address.
+- Click on Forwarding and then set up your forwarding address.

 Automatically Forward an Email in Outlook 365

 Cloud-based services such as Office 365 also have the advantage of allowing you to log on from anywhere to check your email.
-It also allows you to automatically forward email should you wish to.
+It also allows you to forward emails automatically should you wish to.